 Raphon Side Effects

-Note: This page contains side effects data for the generic drug epinephrine topical.
-It is possible that some of the dosage forms included below may not apply to the brand name Raphon.
+Note: This document contains side effect information about epinephrine topical.
+Some dosage forms listed on this page may not apply to the brand name Raphon.

 Cardiovascular side effects have included elevations in heart rate or blood pressure in up to 55% and arrhythmias in 3% to 17% (including fatal ventricular arrhythmias) when used to treat cardiac arrest.
 In smaller doses, epinephrine has caused peripheral coronary arterial vasodilation, but in larger doses, epinephrine has caused diffuse vasoconstriction.
 This has caused increased peripheral vascular resistance, which was important in patients with coronary artery disease (worsened myocardial ischemia/angina) or hypertension (risk of emergent hypertension/stroke).
 Dilated cardiomyopathy and acute left ventricular dysfunction have been associated with the use of epinephrine.[Ref]